 November 6, 2018

-Background: The Federal Communications Commission today sent letters to multiple voice providers, calling on them to “assist industry efforts to trace scam robocalls that originate on or pass through their networks.”
+Background: The Federal Communications Commission announced today that it sent letters to multiple voice providers, calling on them to “assist industry efforts to trace scam robocalls that originate on or pass through their networks.”
 Letters from the FCC’s Enforcement Bureau and Chief Technology Officer were sent to voice providers not currently participating in the USTelecom Industry Traceback Group’s ongoing efforts to identify the source of illegal robocalls.

 The FCC also expressed appreciation for the work of the USTelecom-led Industry Traceback Group and its 20+ participants from across the wireline, wireless, VoIP and cable industries, “in the ongoing battle against illegal robocalls and harmful spoofed calls.”